Tinder/Nodes/README.md

 ## Introduction

 In a Nodes based application, the code implementation for a single screen is referred to as a "node".
-The application can be thought of as a node tree, where navigating from screen to screen creates the branches, meaning attaching a node to another node.
+The application can be thought of as a node tree, where navigating from screen to screen creates the branches, referred to as attaching a node to another node.

 Each node is comprised of a few pre-defined types working in conjunction to power the screen and provide clean separation of concerns.
 Interaction handling and business logic for a screen is contained in the `Context` of the node, while its `Flow` is used for routing to other screens by attaching to other nodes within the application.
 The view of each node then remains solely focused on presentation.
 Each node can contain state which is transformed into view state and provided to the view for display.

 ### Xcode Templates